 This is the most frequent emotional symptom reported by dyslexic adults.
 They are fearful because they anticipate failure; thus leading to anxiety.
 With anxiety, comes avoidance behavior; and hence often dyslexics are labeled as lazy or apathetic

-Research shows that feelings of inferiority develop by the age of ten.
+Research shows that feelings of inferiority develops by the age of ten

 Dyslexics tend to be physically and socially immature in comparison to their peers.
 This social immaturity often leads to awkward social situations.
 Often they are teased and ostracized by schoolmates as a result of their learning difficulty.